Linkiablo/boidoid/README.md

 # BOIDOID

-Birds aren't real, and these ones especially not!
+Birds aren't real, and these ones are double fake!